Estrela Mountain Dog

 More About This Breed

-- The main colors of the Estrela Mountain Dog include fawn, yellow, and wolf gray with or without white markings, shading, or brindling.
+- The main colors of the Estrela Mountain Dog include fawn, yellow, and gray.
+They can have white markings, shading, or brindling.
 Sometimes these colors might mix, but many will be solid.

-- The Estrela Mountain Dog comes in two different coats.
-One is long and one is short.
-Their coats are not hypoallergenic.
+- Estrela Mountain Dog can either have long coats or short coats.
+Neither coat type is hypoallergenic.
 A good brushing at least once a week is needed for grooming.

 - Because the Estrela Mountain Dog is a large purebred, they can easily handle the play of overly excited children.
 As with all dogs, playtime must be supervised.